Gobie/regex/README.md

 **But I don't want to use exceptions to handle regex errors.
 Why?
 I got my reasons.
 What can I do?**

-Wrappers are prepared to be extended to overwrite error handling the you want.
+Wrappers are prepared to be extended to overwrite error handling parts the way you want.
-For instance triggering errors instead of throwing exceptions can be implemented this way
+For instance triggering errors instead of throwing exceptions can be implemented this way:

     class MyPcreRegex extends PcreRegex
     {